synpixel/skilift/docs/resources/advanced-concepts/transactions.md

 A problem developers often encounter is safely modifying multiple keys at the same time.
 A failure on any key should result in a failure for every other write, or you may have a dupe glitch.

 In order to perform a transaction, you can use the `skilift.transaction` api.
-It takes two functions and any patches you perform in these 2 functiosn will be deferred until it either succeeds or fails.
+It takes two functions and any patches you perform in these 2 functions will be deferred until it either succeeds or fails.

 > [!WARNING]
 > You're unable to use regular actions within a transaction.
 Instead, you use the `skilift.action.transaction` API to tell skilift you can use it inside a transaction.
 This is important since actions used in transactions should NEVER be removed.
 When you publish a transaction to production, removing it may result in player data becoming invalid.
 Further, actions for transactions need to receive a name, unlike regular actions.